Who We Are

 Director

 Naomi is a permaculturalist who is passionate about promoting healthy food systems, sustainable lifestyles, and cultivating community.
-She helped to establish the first community garden in the satellite city of Palmerston near Darwin and from there became involved with CGA in 2015 then took on the role of President in 2019.
+She helped to establish the first community garden in the satellite city of Palmerston near Darwin and from there became involved with CGA in 2015 then took on the role of President from 2019 to 2025.

 Naomi believes that community gardens have a pivotal role to play in ensuring better health outcomes for Australians, building community, addressing the climate crisis, reducing waste, and educating people.